-Another question frequently asked is if child support decreases as a child gets older.
+Another question frequently asked is whether child support decreases as a child ages.
 Once again, this is a huge misconception, and an obligor, or the parent required to make child support payments, will not see a decrease in child support.

-Child support in Texas is determined using a guideline as most states have adopted their policies, and most people will be paying %20 of their net monthly income for one child.
-For each additional child, that percentage will increase by %5, and so on as more children are involved.
+Child support in Texas is determined using a guideline as most states have adopted their policies, and most people will be paying 20% of their net monthly income for one child.
+That percentage will increase by 5% for each additional child, and so on as more children are involved.

 When Does Child Support Stop?